aartse/athom.zipato/README.md

 - login to your homey: `homey login`

 ### Run
-- To run this app, use command `npm run-script run`
+- To run and debug this app, use command `homey app run`
-- To install this app, use command `npm run-script install`
+- To install this app, use command `homey app install`

-### TODO:
-- registerRunListener nakijken
-- zoeken naar callback
-- WT-RFID.EU driver aanmaken voor init settings